 Make the reader aware of a decision that has to be taken early because it’s not trivial to walk back from it later: whether to configure their system with files or the UI.

 Present the two approaches and their pro & cons:

 - Has been the only really practical way to define most objects (Things excluded) in previous versions so a lot of examples in the docs and the forum will assume that’s the approach you took;

-- Easier to make bulk updates/duplicate similar objects or separate domains into distinct files;
+- Easier to make bulk changes/updates/duplicate similar objects or separate domains into distinct files;

 - Can be treated as source files easing backups & version control.

 - Files can be synced through any file sync servies (e.g. Dropbox, Nextcloud) to the openhab machine